akovanev/kovanev.github.io/_posts/2020-08-27-Custom-data-generator.md

 In the previous post about <a href="/blogs/2020/08/26/Data-generator">Data Generator</a> I described how to generate the random data.

-If there is a need to add a custom type, there is a pretty simple way how to solve this issue.
+If it is necessary to add a custom type, here is a pretty simple way how to do this.

 Let add the `uint` type.